-- tenants, all obligations on the part of the owner in regard to the repairs and property maintenance and improvements to the property have been fully discharged; - 2.16 Where a property is undergoing refurbishment and the building programme is running late, and where this may result in the property not being ready for occupancy, in the event that this is not covered by an agreement the landlord/agent shall inform the future tenants, in writing, at the earliest possibility of this likelihood and its consequences for them: - 2.17 In the event that following the commencement of a tenancy a property or room/s is/ are not ready for occupation ("not ready" to be interpreted as where the property room/s cannot be used for their intended purpose) on the date that the tenancy begins, then suitable alternative accommodation will be provided by the owner if required by the tenant (in the event that this is not covered by an agreement) and no rent will be payable for the property room/s that are unusable during that period.
+- 2.15 Where a property is undergoing refurbishment and the building programme is running late, and where this may result in the property not being ready for occupancy ("ready" meaning ready for beneficial occupation and safely fit for use for its intended purpose), the landlord/agent shall inform the future tenants, in writing, at the earliest possibility of this likelihood and its consequences for them; - 2.16 In the event that following the commencement of a tenancy a property/room/s are not ready for occupation on the date that the tenancy begins, then suitable alternative accommodation will be provided by the landlord/agent, if required by the tenant/s and no rent will be payable for the property room/s that are not ready during that period.
 Alternative accommodation provided within the same property is acceptable.
-A kitchen that is unusable would count as a 50% rent reduction on the property rent, as would a sole bathroom: - 2.18 In the event that the tenant has agreed that the landlord can undertake works within an agreed timescale, where such works render part of the property or room/s unoccupiable during the tenancy this must be agreed in writing.
+A kitchen that is not ready would count as a 50% rent reduction on the property rent, as would a sole bathroom; - 2.17 In the event that the tenant has agreed that the landlord/agent can undertake works within an agreed timescale, where such works render part of the property or room/s unoccupiable during the tenancy this must be agreed in writing.
 In the absence of any such agreement, and a complaint being made by a tenant, this would be interpreted to mean that consent had not been given.
-In the event that there is a designated 'lead tenant' within the property and they had provided written consent, then this would mean all the tenants had given consent; - 2.19 In marketing a property owners should use the phrase "Unipol Code" or "Unipol Code Owner" or "Member of the Unipol Code" to describe themselves, and "Unipol Code Property" or "Property meets the Unipol Code" to describe a property; - 2.20 Owners may use the Unipol Code logo (either as a landlord/agent supplier or for the property/ies to which they relate) in promotional materials, and electronic versions of these logos can be supplied.
-It is not possible to use the Unipol logo, which is for Unipol's exclusive use only. - 2.21 At the start of the tenancy the landlord will ensure the property is clean.
-Where this has not been achieved and there is a material effect on the comfort and convenience of the tenants, the landlord will inform the tenants of the timescales in which the property will be cleaned; it is expected that these timescales will reflect a Priority 2 Urgent response, within 5 working days. - 2.22 Owners will comply with the Consumer Rights (Payment Surcharges) Regulations 2012 and will not make charges for payments received by card.
+In the event that there is a designated 'lead tenant' within the property and they had provided written consent, then this would mean all the tenants had given consent; - 2.18 In marketing a property members should use the phrase "Unipol Code" or "Unipol Code Owner" or "Member of the Unipol Code" to describe themselves, and "Unipol Code Property" or "Property meets the Unipol Code" to describe a property; - 2.19 Members may use the Unipol Code logo (either as a landlord/agent supplier or for the property/ies to which they relate) in promotional materials, and electronic versions of these logos can be supplied.
+It is not possible to use the Unipol logo, which is for Unipol's exclusive use only. - 2.20 At the start of the tenancy the member will ensure the property is clean.
+Where this has not been achieved and there is a material effect on the comfort and convenience of the tenants, the member will inform the tenants of the timescales in which the property will be cleaned; it is expected that these timescales will reflect a Priority 2 Urgent response, within 5 working days.